heketi/heketi/.github/ISSUE_TEMPLATE.md

 <!--
-This issue template is meant mainly for bug reports and feature requests.
+This issue template is meant mainly for bug reports.

-If you are looking for help, you can reach out to the IRC channel
-#heketi on freenode or use the mailing list heketi-devel@gluster.org.

-You can still use an issue to ask for help.
-In this case you should remove the template contents or use it as a guideline for providing information for debugging.
+Please note that the heketi project is in maintenance only.
+Feature requests are highly unlikely to be accepted.
+Only major defects and security issues are likely to be considered.

+If you are using an issue for general help please be aware that our ability to assist with heketi is severly limited, responses may be slow, and questions that lack sufficient detail may go unanswered.

 -->

 ### Kind of issue